FME Version

 Introduction

-When starting a schema mapping project it may be helpful to load all the feature type data into lookup tables for use with the SchemaMapper transformer.
-This creates a great starting point and eliminates the need to manually copy data by hand.
-Using this technique should dramatically speed up the schema mapping setup process, especially when there are multiple input files being mapped.
+When starting a schema mapping project, it may be helpful to load all the feature type data into lookup tables for use with the SchemaMapper transformer.
+This creates a great starting point and eliminates the need to copy data manually.
+This technique should dramatically speed up the schema mapping setup process, especially when multiple input files are mapped.

-This article displays two separate methods to build a lookup table.
+This article demonstrates two separate methods for building a lookup table.
 Each lookup table is separated by the type of schema mapping being performed: Attribute Mapping, Feature Type Mapping, and Filtering.

 Examples